Kāko‘o Connections

 Two female students use large pliers to open coconuts.

-Kākoʻo Connections links Hawaiʻi youth to people and professional development resources that can help them achieve their college and career goals in the islands’ unique natural resources field.
-Students in 11th/12th grade and recent high school graduates visit Hawaiʻi’s college and university campuses, connect with environmental organizations, learn and practice job readiness skills, and mālama ʻāina.
+Kākoʻo Connections linked Hawaiʻi youth to people and professional development resources to help them achieve their college and career goals in the islands’ unique natural resources field.
+Students in 11th/12th grade and recent high school graduates visited Hawaiʻi’s college and university campuses, connected with environmental organizations, learn and practiced job readiness skills, and mālama ʻāina.

 • Since launching in Summer 2022: